-For details and enquiries please contact the Indonesian Embassy in your home country.
+For details and inquiries please contact the Indonesian Embassy in your home country.

-The Indonesian Government extends Visa on Arrival (VoA) to nationals of 61 countries which can be obtained at designated entry airports and sea ports.
-Visa-on-Arrival are valid for 30 days and are extendable with another 30 days to be applied at Immigration offices in Indonesia.
+The Indonesian Government extends Visa on Arrival (VoA) to nationals of 61 countries which can be obtained at designated entry airports and seaports.
+Visa-on-Arrival is valid for 30 days and are extendable with another 30 days to be applied at Immigration offices in Indonesia.
 Visas cost US$35

-Exception to this is the Special Economic Zone in the Riau Islands province, where the 7-day Visa on Arrival (VoA) can still be obtained at the seaports on the islands of Batam, Bintan -including Tanjung Pinang and Bandar Bentan Telani – and Karimun.
+The exception to this is the Special Economic Zone in the Riau Islands province, where the 7-day Visa on Arrival (VOA) can still be obtained at the seaports on the islands of Batam, Bintan -including Tanjung Pinang and Bandar Bentan Telani – and Karimun.
 The7-Day VoA Visa fee is US$ 15.

 Countries extended Visa-on-Arrival facility are: